Vegan Goulash – Gluten-Free, Simple, and DeliciousUpdated on: 14.01.2021

 If we are using a kettle, we’ll first pour the water into the pan with the vegan goulash-to-be.
 Then we crumble in the bouillon cube to dissolve.

 If you’re feeling fancy or have a spare wine suitable for cooking in the fridge, you may substitute a cup of water for the (cup of!) wine for a bit of extra flavor.
+If you want a thicker consistency, blend up vegetable stock together with a few veggies in a high-speed blender.
+Don’t have a blender yet?
+Check out our best blender for everything shopping guide to find your best match.

 As for the spices and other additions, check out the recipe below.